You can configure

 xpack.reporting settings in your

 - Set to any text string.
-By default, Kibana generates a random key when it starts, which causes pending reports to fail on restart.
-Configure this setting to use the same key across restarts.
+By default, Kibana will generate a random key when it starts, which will cause pending reports to fail after restart.
+Configure this setting to preserve the same key across multiple restarts and multiple instances of Kibana.

 Reporting uses the Kibana interface to generate reports.
 In most cases, you don’t need to configure Reporting to communicate with Kibana.
 However, if you use a reverse-proxy to access Kibana, you must set the proxy port, protocol, and hostname.